alsalafiyyah/alsalafiyyah.github.io/_pages/terminology/index.md

 41. Ijma' : consensus.
 42. Ahl Al-Hisbah : people who are officially assigned to enjoin good and forbid evil.
 43. Fatwas : legal opinions issued by qualified Muslim scholars.
+44. Khutbah : sermons.
+45. Sujud : prostration
+46. Adhkar : invocations and Remembrances said at certain times on a regular basis.
+47. Da‘wah : calling to Allah or Islam

+1. Al-Tijaniyyah : a deviant Sufi sect embracing strange beliefs far from Islam.
+2. Al-Qadiriyyah : a deviant sect that claims Allah has no power over His Creation and humans are independent of Him.